pronenewbits/Embedded_UKF_Library/README.md

 # Arduino_UKF_Library
- A  (UKF library for Teensy4/Arduino system (or any real time embedded system in general) This is a compact Unscented Kalman Filter (UKF) library for Teensy4.0/Arduino system (or real time embedded system in general).
+This is a compact Unscented Kalman Filter (UKF) library for Teensy4.0/Arduino system (or real time embedded system in general).
 - It's not using Eigen (small source code - more simple to understand).
 - It's not using C++ Standard Library/std (for embedded consideration).